 Arrive at any time.
 Arrival transfer included through the G Adventures-supported Women on Wheels project.

-Take a morning walk through the city with a young adult from the G Adventures-supported New Delhi Streetkids Project.
+Enjoy a youth-led morning walk through Delhi by G Adventures-supported City Walk project.
 Later, visit Old Delhi, explore the spice markets, and visit Jama Masjid and Connaught Place.

 Later, visit Delhi's famous Jama Masjid (Great Mosque) and climb the minaret for a bird's eye view of the Old City.
 Walk through Chandni Chowk, one of India's oldest and busiest markets, and learn the history of the Sikh religion at the important Gurdwara, (Sikh place of worship) Gurdwara SisGanj.
 Stop for photos at the colourful spice market before finishing at the Victorian Connaught Place, one of the most prominent architectural remnants of British rule.

 Arrive in Jaipur and explore this gorgeous 'pink city'.